 The amount of healthy weight gain in pregnancy varies.
 These are general guidelines:

-- Underweight women or women with multiples (twins or more) should gain 35 to 45 pounds in pregnancy.
+- Underweight women or women with multiples (twins or more) should gain 35 to 45 pounds (16 to 20 kg) in pregnancy.

 Ask your health care provider how much weight you should gain.